-- 17. (1) For each financial year, the Legislature must - - (a) appropriate funds contemplated in section 16(2)(b)(i) in the annual provincial budget; and - (b) approve the use of the funds contemplated in section 15(2)(b)(iii). - (2) Any revision of an appropriation in terms of subsection (1)(a) must be made - (a) by a provincial adjustments budget referred to in section 31 of the Public Finance Management Act; and - (b) in accordance with the procedure set out in section 16(2). - (3) Any revision of an approval in terms of subsection (1)(b) must be approved by the Legislature.
+17. (1) For each financial year the provincial legislature must -

+- (a) appropriate funds contemplated in section 15(2)(b)(i) in the annual provincial budget; and - (b) approve the use of the funds contemplated in section 15(2)(b)(iii). - (2) Revision of an appropriation in terms of subsection (1) (a) must be made - - (a) by a provincial adjustments budget referred to in section 31 of the PFMA; and - (b) in accordance with the procedure set out in section 16(2) - (3) Revision of an approval in terms of subsection (1) (b) must be approved by the legislature.

-Expenditure before the Legislature's annual budget is passed
+Expenditure before the legislature's annual budget is passed

-- 18. (1) If the Legislature does not pass its annual budget before the start of the financial year to which it relates - - (a) funds may be withdrawn from the Provincial Revenue Fund for the requirements of the Legislature during that financial year as a direct charge against the Fund until the budget is passed; and - (b) funds from the Legislature's own revenue sources may be used to meet the requirements of the Legislature. - (2) Funds made available to the Legislature in terms of subsection (1) may not - - (a) during the first four months of the financial year, exceed forty-five per cent of the total amount in the previous approved budget; - (b) during each of the following months, exceed ten per cent of the total amount in the previous approved budget; or - (c) in aggregate, exceed the total amount appropriated and approved in the previous approved budget. - (3) The funds provided for in subsection (1) are not additional to funds appropriated or approved for the relevant financial year, and any funds withdrawn or used in terms of that subsection must be regarded as forming part of the funds appropriated and approved in the budget for that financial year.
+18. (1) If the legislature does not pass its annual budget before the start of the financial year to which it relates -

+- (a) funds may be withdrawn from the Provincial Revenue Fund for the requirements of the legislature during that financial year as a direct charge against the Fund until the budget is passed; and - (b) funds from the legislature's own revenue sources may be used to meet the requirements of the legislature. - (2) Funds made available by the legislature in terms of subsection (1) may not - - (a) during the first four months of the financial year, exceed forty-five percent of the total amount in the previous approved budget; - (b) during each of the following months, exceed ten percent of the total amount in the previous approved budget; or - (c) in aggregate, exceed the total amount appropriated and approved in the previous approved budget. - (3) The funds provided for in subsection (1) are not additional to funds appropriated or approved for the relevant financial year, and any funds withdrawn or used in terms of that subsection must be regarded as forming part of the funds appropriated and approved in the budget for that financial year.